Kitura/Kitura/CONTRIBUTING.md

 code base.
 Some basic rules include:

  - all files must have the Apache license in the header.
- - all PRs must have passing builds for all operating systems
+ - all PRs must have passing builds for all operating systems.